thunkable/docs-thunkable-com/x/components/layout/drawer-navigator.md

 ---

 Drawer navigators are one of the most common ways of organizing multi-screen apps.
-The benefit of a drawer is that it does not take up any valuable screen space -- at the same time, the user may not know the panel is available
+The benefit of a drawer is that it does not take up any valuable screen space.